anandijain/cas3.rs/README.md

-improve parser (whitespace and EOF robustness) - infix/m-expr if im feeling naughty arb numerics- switch to rug/gmp for all number types string escaping
+improve parser (whitespace and EOF robustness) - infix/m-expr if im feeling naughty arb numerics- switch to rug/gmp for all number types string escaping levels have a simple structure that spans wl. like replace with {{}} makes a list applying rules separately,